Borisa995/storabble-login-qa-assignment/test-docs/test-cases.md

 **Status:** Pass

 **Description:**
-Verify that the user can toggle the visibility of the password input using the "eye" icon next to the password field.
+Verify that the user can toggle visibility of the password input using the "eye" icon next to the password field.

 **Preconditions:**
 - The login page is accessible at: `https://st.storabble.etondigital.com/en/login`
-- A password input field is present with an "eye" icon for visibility toggle.
+- A password input field is displayed with an "eye" icon for visibility toggle.

 **Test Steps:**
 1. Open Chrome and navigate to the login page `https://st.storabble.etondigital.com/en/login`.